Colors

 We added several variables on top of shadcn/ui’s theming to allow designers to have more control in Figma.

-- Within shadcn’s code, the color mix CSS function is often used to mix a variable (or rather CSS custom property) with a color.
-This is not possible to replicate in Figma.
+- Within shadcn’s code, the color mix CSS function is often used to mix a variable (or rather CSS custom property) with a color, often white or black with a specific opacity percentage.
+To replicate this, use the alpha variables.

 - Within other parts of the code, color variables are hardcoded instead of using a theming layer.
 This forced us to come up with new variables for these cases.
 You will see many more border and background variants than exist in the official CSS, because of combinations made in shadcn docs code that need to be translated to Figma’s variable modes.